Play to the Crowd (formerly Live Theatre Winchester Trust) incorporates Theatre Royal Winchester, Hat Fair and Playmakers.

 - We may use profiling techniques or third party wealth screening and insight companies to provide us with information about you that will help us to communicate in a relevant way with you, in particular when we are approaching you about potential philanthropic support.
 Such information is compiled using publicly available data about you; and

 - We may take photos and/or film shows and other events which you attend and use these for promotional purposes.
-If you do not wish to be included please contact us.
+By purchasing a ticket you consent to you and your party being included in and to the commercial exploitation of such films and recordings without payment and waive all moral rights in such films and recordings.
 We will however seek express consent for any photos/filming from participants.

 In all of the above cases we will always keep your rights and interests at the forefront to ensure they are not overridden by your own interests or fundamental rights and freedoms.
 You have the right to object to any of this processing at any time.
 If you wish to do this, please use the contact details at the end of this policy.
 Please bear in mind that if you object this may affect our ability to carry out tasks above that are for your benefit.